timescale/docs.timescale.com-content/update-timescaledb/update-docker.md

 # Updating a TimescaleDB Docker installation

-As a more concrete example, the following steps should be taken with a docker installation to upgrade to the latest TimescaleDB version, while retaining data across the updates.
+The following steps should be taken with a docker installation to upgrade to the latest TimescaleDB version, while retaining data across the updates.